Accounts payable home page

 What's new and in development

-Go to the Microsoft Dynamics 365 Roadmap to see what new features have been released and what new features are in development.
+Go to the Microsoft Dynamics 365 release plans to see what new features are planned.

-The Microsoft Dynamics Operations Partner Community Blog gives Microsoft Dynamics Partners a single resource where they can learn what is new and trending in MBS Operations.
+The Microsoft Dynamics Operations Partner Community Blog gives Microsoft Dynamics Partners a single resource where they can learn what is new and trending in Dynamics 365.

 Check out the how-to videos that are now available on the Microsoft Dynamics 365 YouTube Channel.